brencklg/GettingandCleaningDataFinalAssignment/README.md

 16.	fBodyGyroMag
 17.	fBodyGyroJerkMag

+### The variables that are followed with -XYZ are repeated three times, once for each dimension

 # The strategy of the program is as follows:
 1. Read in the features file and create a vector with variable names that make sense